LEARN

 Which province has over 600 provincial parks?

-Which Canadian province is known for its mining, fishing, fruit orchards, and wine industry?
+Which province is known for its oil and beef?

 Which Canadian province is known as the birthplace of Confederation?